TomBoehm/ProfileManagerList/README.md

 ![Alt text](/../master/img/Screenshot.jpg?raw=true "List View")

 Modify column tiles and content in index.html to match your language.

+And fix the link in the first column to point to your Profile Manager